Josh-XT/Josh-XT/README.md

 ``.\Windows-Setup.ps1``

-## Why Ubuntu?
+## Why Pop!_OS 22.04 or Linux in general?

-[Ubuntu 22.04](https://ubuntu.com/download/desktop) is my primary operating system for several reasons, I'll talk about some of those below.
+[Pop!_OS 22.04](https://pop.system76.com/) is my primary operating system for several reasons, I'll talk about some of those below.

+**Auto Tiling**

+The main reason I went to ``Pop!_OS`` is the auto tiling feature.
+The amount of time that I save in not having to move windows around and resize them is crazy.
+I would encourage you to [go to their website](https://pop.system76.com/) and watch some of the short videos of the auto tiling in action.

+**Multiple Desktop Workflow**

+I found that multiple desktops and binding unused mouse buttons to switching workspaces makes staying focused on a task easy, but switching to another one without losing your place even easier.

 **Much faster**

-Ubuntu utilizes so little resources for todays hardware which makes for a mostly delay-free desktop experience.
+Linux utilizes so little resources for todays hardware which makes for a mostly delay-free desktop experience.
 Fast paced workloads call for fast paced operating systems.

-**Multiple Desktop Workflow**

-I found that multiple desktops and the use of the mouse wheel on the task bar makes staying focused on a task easy, but switching to another one without losing your place even easier.

 **Everything is Available (And Usually Free)**